What Does It Do?

 WHAT ARE THE NEEDLES LIKE?
 DO THEY HURT?

 People experience acupuncture needles differently.
 Most patients feel minimal pain as the needles are inserted; some feel no pain at all.
 Once the needles are in place there may be a tingly, or slight achy sensation that dissipates after a few seconds.

 Acupuncture needles are very thin and solid and are most are made from stainless steel, some are made from silver or gold.
 The point of the needle is solid and smooth (not hollow with cutting edges like a hypodermic needle) and insertion through the skin is not as painful as injections or blood sampling.
 The risk of bruising and skin irritation is rare and less than using a hollow needle (but can happen).
 Because your acupuncturist uses disposable needles there is a very low of infection from the treatments.

 Yes.
 In the past 2000 years, more people have been successfully treated with acupuncture than with all other health modalities combined.
 Today acupuncture is practiced widely in Asia, the Soviet Union and Europe.
 Acupuncture treatment is now growing rapidly in North America.

-Acupuncture treatments can be given at the same time other techniques are being used, such as conventional Western allopathic medicine, osteopathic or chiropractic adjustments, and homeopathic or naturopathic prescriptions.
+Acupuncture treatments can be given at the same time other techniques are being used, such as conventional Western allopathic medicine, osteopathic adjustments, and homeopathic or naturopathic prescriptions.
 It is important that your acupuncturist know everything that you are doing, so he or she can help you get the most benefit from all of your treatments.